McDavid scores, Smith stops 29 pucks in Edmonton's 4-1 win over Calgary Flames

 Gaudreau wouldn’t be denied later in the frame, though, when he extended his point streak to seven games with a tally at 10:48.
 Matthew Tkachuk powered his way to the net and fired a shot on Smith, who kicked it with his pad right to Gaudreau on the rush for the back-handed rebound.
 Gaudreau has 12 points in his past 10 games.

+With the loss, time is running out for the Flames, who have six games left this season beginning with a contest against the Winnipeg Jets on Wednesday.

+“Obviously we’re disappointed in how we didn’t get the job done tonight,” said Tanev.
+“We can sit here and say this and that, but at the end of the day we lost the game and we weren’t good enough.”

-Archibald scored the first empty-netter for Edmonton with 1:06 left in the game.
-Nurse added the other 40 seconds later.
+Josh Archibald scored the first empty-netter for Edmonton with 1:06 left in the game.
+Darnell Nurse added the other 40 seconds later.

-Notes: Edmonton blocked 17 shots. … The Oilers have not lost back-to-back games since mid-March. … Edmonton’s next four games are against the last-place Vancouver Canucks, beginning Monday.
+Notes: Edmonton blocked 17 shots. … Markstrom stopped 25-of-27 shots in defeat. … Edmonton finished with a 6-4 record against the Flames. … The Oilers have not lost back-to-back games since mid-March. … Edmonton’s next four games are against the last-place Vancouver Canucks, beginning Monday.

 This report by The Canadian Press was first published May 1, 2021.